Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 ## Add AI Agents to a Flow

-When you create a humanlike AI Agent and click **Create & Chat**, a default Flow with your AI Agent's name will be created.
+When you create an AI Agent and click **Create & Chat**, a default Flow with your AI Agent's name will be created.

 However, you can create a dedicated Flow and add more than one AI Agent to it.